Zach Collins NBA Preview vs. the Clippers

 Clippers 2022-23 Defensive Insights

-- Defensively, the Clippers gave up 113.1 points per game last year, 12th in the NBA.
+- Allowing 113.1 points per contest last year made the Clippers the 12th-ranked team in the NBA defensively.

-- In terms of rebounds, the Clippers were 13th in the league last year, conceding 43.1 per game.
+- Conceding 43.1 rebounds per contest last year, the Clippers were 13th in the NBA in that category.

-- The Clippers were the 10th-ranked squad in the league in assists conceded per game last year, at 25.
+- Looking at assists, the Clippers were 10th in the NBA defensively last season, allowing 25.0 per contest.

-- Conceding 12.2 made three-pointers per contest last season, the Clippers were 12th in the league in that category.
+- Conceding 12.2 made three-pointers per game last season, the Clippers were 12th in the NBA in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!